 After we returned to shore, we loaded back in the van and made our way to the desert oasis town of Huacachina, Peru.
 This event proved to be one of the most adrenaline-filled on our entire trip.
 We rode monster dune buggies through sand dunes that stand hundreds of feet tall.
 If that wasn’t enough, we all rocketed down the dunes on sandboards!
 D loved it so much that I think he may have a career in extreme sports ahead of him.
 These adventures are something I would recommend highly in Peru for kids.
 After all that excitement, we wound down by taking a rowboat around the lagoon for a short while before heading on to Pisco.

 Have a look at our dune buggy and sandboarding adventure in Huacachina here.

 Sipping Pisco Sours in Pisco, Peru

-Our next adventure we stopped in the nearby town of Pisco, Peru for lunch.
+The next adventure we stopped in the nearby town of Pisco, Peru for lunch.
 Pisco is home to the famous Peruvian drink the Pisco Sour.
 We ate lunch at El Catador restaurant and vineyard.
 After ordering, we had time to tour the winery and learn about the process of making Pisco Sours.
 Getting a chance to taste the different varieties of Pisco was a real treat.
 After visiting Pisco, we made our way back to Lima and again, relaxed at our hotel and let the boys catch up on their rest.
 The flavors in Pisco were amazing.
 We had to include some of the dishes in our list best Peruvian recipes post.

 Day 3: Fly To Cusco, Peru and Explore Maras and Moray in the Sacred Valley